Inspire Education's blog

 - • Log of all visitors to your home and any incidents, illnesses or injuries that happen

+A list of these requirements, named the Education and Care Services National Law and Regulations can be found online at the Australian Children’s Education and Care Quality Authority (ACECQA) website.
 You can check if you have everything you need by downloading the official regulatory requirements for family day care.

 Based on the latest Government reports, the median cost of having a child attend family day care for 50 hours a week is $375.
 That works out to between $7 and $8 per hour per child.
 Actual rates may vary from $6 to $10 depending on your location.
 This means if you have the maximum 7 children in your care for 50 hours per week you can gross approximately $2625 in salaries per week.